Evidence for Bose liquid from anomalous shot noise in nanojunctions of bad metal beta-Ta: Methods

+We emphasize that the junction resistance by itself does not allow one to distinguish TJs from MJs since it is dependent on the effective junction area, which can be much smaller for the MJs due to their pinhole conduction mechanism.
+For $R\approx300 ~ \Omega$, we estimate the effective junction size of $2-3$~nm.
+We confirmed the metallic conduction in our MJs by the lack of resistance dependence on $T$ or $V$ (Fig.~\ref{fig:fig2}).
+This eliminates the possibility of memristive behaviors in either transport properties of noise producted by the junctions, since bias history dependence necessarily requires bias dependence.

-Voltage noise $S_{V}$ was measured by cross-correlation technique, as reported elsewhere~\cite{zhang2024shot}.
-The calibration and measurement approaches were verified using Al/AlO$_x$/Al TJs, yielding Fano factor $F\,=\,1$ as expected for single-electron tunneling between Al electrodes (see SM).
-The noise spectra were analyzed to elucidate the contribution from the flicker noise (FN), which identified by $1/f$ spectrum, quadratic increase with bias, and increase with $T$~\cite{VANDERZIEL1950359} (see SM for details).
+To characterize the SN, voltage noise $S_{V}=(dV/dI)^2S_{I}$ was measured by the cross-correlation technique, as reported elsewhere~\cite{zhang2024shot} (see also SM).
+The noise spectra were analyzed to elucidate the contribution from the flicker noise (FN), which was identified by the $1/f$ spectrum, a quadratic increase with bias, and an increase with $T$~\cite{VANDERZIEL1950359}.
+Each data point was obtained by averaging multiple cross-correlated spectra in the noise frequency window where FN and EMI could be eliminated~\cite{supp}, with the acquisition time of $30-300$~sec per point depending on the frequency window.
+The calibration and measurement approaches were verified using Al/AlO$_x$/Al TJs, yielding Fano factor $F\,=\,1$ as expected for single-electron tunneling between Al electrodes~\cite{supp}.